rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 The Level and Trend plots both show gradual decline in demand similar to what we observed earlier.
 In the Figure \ref{time_series_conversion} the seasonal plot shows the peaks and troughs in a repetitive pattern.
 This maybe due to relative high usage of electricity during Winter (for heating) and Summer (for cooling) compared to Spring and Autumn.

+The Level and Trend plots both show gradual decline in demand similar to what we observed earlier.
+In the Figure \ref{time_series_conversion} the seasonal plot shows the peaks and troughs in a repetitive pattern.
+This may be due to the relatively high electricity usage during Winter (for heating) and Summer (for cooling) compared to Spring and Autumn

-Further, to verify that the data set used is suitable for time series analysis we perform a stationarity test using ADF (Augmented Dickey-Fuller).
+Further, to verify that the data set used is suitable for time series analysis, we performed a stationarity test using ADF (Augmented Dickey-Fuller).

 The null(H0) and alternate hypothesis(H1) of ADF test are:
 \begin{itemize}